Chichiput/TODOs/README.md

     2. Execute commands
        - mkdir todos
        - cd todos
-    3. Вownload the project to a folder todos
+    3. Download the project to a folder todos

 Contribute
 ----------